KD-33/scholarship.AIstyle/Finding-Scholarships.md

 _____

 ### Perplexity
--AMAZING at finding lists of scholarships
+-Good at finding lists of scholarships
 -Will only provide links that can be accessed without going through a paywall (accessed for free)
 -Sometimes provides links to individual scholarships and sometimes provides links to long lists of scholarships from "scholarship finding" websites
--Short, simple prompts like "Political Science Scholarships for Undergrads" will do the trick
+-Scholarships can be out of date, so make sure to check for application deadlines -Short, simple prompts like "Political Science Scholarships for Undergrads" will do the trick
 -You can include more information like GPA, major, extracurriculars, ethnicity, etc. to make the results more specific